KristianEspevikUIA/KartverketProsjektGR20/README.md

 - **Pilot map (`/Pilot/Map`)** – loads Leaflet with approved and pending obstacles from `PilotController.GetApprovedObstacles`, rendering both point markers and optional line geometry.
 A floating button links directly to the obstacle submission flow so pilots can report new findings.

-- **Obstacle list (`/Obstacle/List`)** – role-gated for Pilot, Caseworker, and Admin, exposing filtering by status, type, text search, and date range.
+- **Obstacle list (`/Obstacle/List`)** – role-gated for Pilot, Caseworker, and Admin, exposing filtering by status, type, text search, date range, height, and organization.
 Each row links to detail and edit actions, giving pilots a clear, filterable overview of all stored obstacles.

 This is a practical programming assignment focused on: